 Well-off expats often rent luxury spacious flats or serviced apartments.
 These fully-furnished spaces usually come equipped with all the services and amenities of a hotel – including cleaning services, gym facilities and on-site restaurants – and the privacy of an apartment.
 Serviced apartments can be found throughout The Hague and are oriented to business travellers and expats on short-term stays in the city.

 Although expat-oriented accommodation or housing designed for students may have some furnishings, such as major appliances and beds, many properties come unfurnished in The Hague.
-Expats will need to invest in some furniture, whether they buy it brand new or second-hand, to make their space feel like home.
+You’ll need to invest in some furniture, whether you buy it brand new or second-hand, to make your space feel like home.

 Finding accommodation in The Hague